Exercising while pregnant

 Swimming: Swimming is another favourite because you get a total body workout while being supported by the water.
-Water reduces impact by up to 50% of your body weight if you're in waist-deep water, which may make exercise more comfortable.
+Water reduces impact by up to 50% of your bodyweight if you're in waist-deep water, which may make exercise more comfortable.
 You can swim laps or try a water aerobics class for a no-impact workout.

-Cycling: Riding a bike is a great no-impact workout, just be careful about your changing center of gravity, which can throw off your balance.
+Cycling: Riding a bike is a great no-impact workout, just be careful about your changing centre of gravity, which can throw off your balance.
 You may be more comfortable on a stationary bike or recumbent bike as your pregnancy progresses.

 Aerobics: If you're a fan of aerobics or like something more choreographed, many gyms and fitness centres offer classes designed for pregnant women like water aerobics or low-impact cardio classes.